Brazil Office

 Under the leadership of its faculty co-chairs, the Brazil Studies Program Steering Committee leads the vision, priorities and projects undertaken by the program, both in Cambridge and Brazil.

-Brazil Office Advisory Group
+Brazil Office Advisory Board

 Student Opportunities